 Of course, care is needed.
-These places I recommend are not made for humans!
+These places that are recommended are not made for humans!
 They are natural, they do not adhere to health and safety regulations.
 If parking is full or difficult, find another spot to visit (not all spots have vehicular access).
 Please be safe, respect the environment and stick to the footpaths.

-With the summer coming, the lifting of covid restrictions and the still tight restrictions on travel, Dorset is experiencing a massive boom in ‘staycations’.
+With the summer, the lifting of covid restrictions and the still tight restrictions on travel, Dorset is experiencing a massive boom in tourism.
 The beaches are packed but there are plenty of other places available to escape the high temperatures!
 It can even be possible to find your own little spot.

 Scattered along it’s banks are many fishing spots and there are a few locations where access is possible and the river is shallow.
 It makes these little havens perfect for a refreshing escape.

 Access is limited to footpaths and small, narrow country roads.
 However, the increasingly popular North Dorset Trailway follows the majority of the meandering route of the Stour and is a handy bike route.

 Dorset’s second largest river is the Frome running through Dorchester to Poole Harbour.
 The River Piddle runs parallel to it, both of which curve through their own low lying flood plains, skimming past Dorchester and through Thomas Hardy’s Vale of the Great Dairies.

 Here is a small list of possible wild swimming locations:

 If visiting White Mill, be sure to look out for the missing Knowlton bells!
 Many years ago Knowlton was known for it’s beautifully sounding bells.
 But the church fell into disrepair (now in the ownerships of English Heritage and free to visit today).
 Many years ago the villagers of Sturminster Marshall just so happened to require some bells for their own church and decided, in the middle of the night, to steal Knowlton’s.